Go Or No Go Decision

 Q: What if the Go/No-Go decision is not clear-cut?

 A: Ambiguity is common in complex decisions.
-Consider using a phased approach, starting with a smaller-scale pilot project to test assumptions and gather more data before committing to a full-scale launch.
+On the flip side, consider using a phased approach, starting with a smaller-scale pilot project to test assumptions and gather more data before committing to a full-scale launch.
 This reduces the risk and allows for adjustments based on initial results.

 Q: Who is responsible for making the final Go/No-Go decision?